 Step 4: Share It on IGTV

-You can add videos to IGTV quickly using either the Instagram app or IGTV app.
+You can add videos to IGTV quickly using either the Instagram app, IGTV app, or Instagram website.
 To share your video to IGTV using the Instagram app, open up the app and select the IGTV icon in the top right corner of the home screen – it looks like a small TV with a bolt on the screen.
 Now, tap the "+" button in the upper right-hand corner.
 This will automatically open the videos from your camera roll, only highlighting the ones that fit the 1-15 minute IGTV time range.

 Now, simply choose the video with your added subtitles – it should be the most recent video in your camera roll, so it will be the first one on the video grid.
 Just select your subtitled video, choose its thumbnail frame, write a description, and it's ready to share.